EDUCE-UBC/EDUCE-UBC.github.io/README.md

 # Welcome to the EDUCE website!
 Here are the static files for the website.

-The Shiny Apps for Course Compiler and Data Normalization are located in the private repo on Github.
+The live Shiny Apps for Course Compiler and Data Normalization are located in the private repo on Github.

-The local user version is available to the public.
+Sample files for novice users can be found under the folder "Sample_Files".

-Demo version is currently limited in usage (25 Hrs/Month and 2 GB storage max for storing test files)
+The downloadable version of the apps are available here in the public repo under the folder "Downloadable_Apps".